Orkin vs. Terminix: Which Pest Control Company Should You Choose in 2023?

 Orkin vs. Terminix: Cost

 How much does Orkin cost?
 How much does Terminix cost?
 And how can a customer compare Orkin vs. Terminix prices?
 Pest control is sort of like shopping for cable or internet services: It’s nearly impossible to pin down any precise numbers or even ballpark how much services will cost.
 There’s a good reason for this (unlike cable and internet services, which should be able to do the math, add taxes and fees, and tell the customer how much the service will cost).
-Pest- management treatment plans are highly individual.
-They are dependent on the geographic location of the home, the type of pest, the size and location of the infestation, and the type of treatment required; these all affect the cost, as do service plans and other considerations.
+Pest-management treatment plans are highly individual.
+They depend on the location of the home, the type of pest, the size and location of the infestation, and the type of treatment required; these all affect the cost, as do service plans and other considerations.
 Because of that, pest-control companies are loath to publish numbers that may not apply to all customers.
 That’s why neither Terminix nor Orkin prices are displayed on their websites and company representatives will not give out estimates over the phone—treatment requires an initial inspection that is followed up with a written report of the problem, recommended treatment, and pricing that is specific to the individual situation.

 Verdict: Neither Terminix nor Orkin provides pricing information online or even by direct inquiry; additionally, different locations and services may warrant different costs.
 The best way for a customer to get an accurate quote for pest control is to opt for an in-person inspection.